saintedlama/passport-local-mongoose/README.md

 * missingPasswordError: specifies the error message returned when the password has not been set during registration.
 Defaults to 'Password argument not set!'.
 * userExistsError: specifies the error message returned when the user already exists during registration.
 Defaults to 'User already exists with name %s'.
 * selectFields: specifies the fields of the model to be selected from mongodb (and stored in the session).
 Defaults to 'undefined' so that all fields of the model are selected.
+* usernameLowerCase: convert username field value to lower case when saving an querying.
+Defaults to 'false'.

 *Attention!* Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!